What Makes a Good Shoe? A Physio's Guide to Footwear

 The Promise: A raised heel cushions impact and adds comfort.

-Clinically, prolonged use of heeled shoes is a one way ticket to stiff, restricted ankles.
+Clinically, prolonged use of heeled shoes is a one-way ticket to stiff, restricted ankles.
 And these restrictions may contribute to the onset of a number of different issues: Achilles tendonitis, calf tightness, knee pain, and even back problems.
-Unfortunately, if look for lists of "Best Running Shoes" you'll notice almost every single one has an elevated heel and a curved toe.
+Unfortunately, if you look for lists of "Best Running Shoes" you'll notice almost every single one has an elevated heel and a curved toe.
 This design supports the often contentious "heel-strike" running pattern.

 Further to this, try sprinting or walking on concrete barefoot.
 You naturally land on your midfoot.
 Heeled shoes allow us to move differently - potentially to our detriment over time.